open-quantum-safe/oqs-provider/README.md

 ## Testing

-Testing can be run via the following command:
+Core component testing can be run via the following command:

     (cd _build; ctest)